-Pain, swelling and inflammation in your hip could mean that you have hip bursitis.
-It's also important to consider that there are other conditions that might cause pain in your hip as well.
+Pain, swelling and inflammation in your hip are all symptomatic of hip bursitis. yet it is also important to consider that there are other conditions display symptoms of trochanteric bursitis.
 You hip is a complicated joint with 5 bones, 17 muscles, numerous tendons, ligaments and bursae connecting your leg bone (femur), pelvis and spine all together.
 With so many connections of tissue to the bone it's easy to see why any pain in the hip can be bursitis or some other injury in the same area.
 You may even have bursitis AND another hip condition at the same time.

 Hip tendonitis (tendinitis) is a condition where you experience pain, swelling and inflammation from damage or micro-tearing of one or more of the tendons in your hip.
 The tendons in your hip connect muscle to bone and when these tendons are injured they usually cause pain and tenderness at the front, side and back of your hip, and even into your buttocks as well.
 If you have hip tendonitis, you could be suffering from different kinds of tendonitis including iliotibial band (IT band) tendonitis, gluteus medius tendonitis, or hip flexor tendonitis (iliacus tendonitis or iliopsoas tendonitis).